Tumor lysis syndrome: Cairo-Bishop definition

-A grading scale (0–5) is used depending on the presence of lab TLS, serum creatinine, arrhythmias, or seizures.
+A grading scale (0–5) is used depending on the presence and severity of laboratory abnormalities and severity of signs and symptoms.
+The higher numbers in the scale are associated with a more severe stage, grade 5 is TLS that results in death.

 Howard definition

 In 2011, Howard proposed a refinement of the standard Cairo-Bishop definition of TLS accounting for 2 limitations: